heremaps/msdkui-android/CONTRIBUTING.md

 # Contributing to the HERE Mobile SDK UI Kit

-First off, thank you for taking the time to contribute to this open source project.
+First of all, thank you for taking the time to contribute to this open source project.

 Whether you find an issue or you want to add new UI components - we are happy to see your pull requests.